In this article, Dominic Whittome covers recent changes to wholesale energy prices.

 Prices quoted are indicative and may be based on approximate or readjusted prices, indices or mean levels discussed in the market.
 No warranty is given to the accuracy of any view, statement or price information made here which readers must verify.

 Dominic Whittome is an economist with 25 years of commercial experience in oil & gas exploration, power generation, business development and supply & trading.
 Dominic has served as an analyst, contract negotiator and Head of Trading with four energy majors (Statoil, Mobil, ENI and EDF).
-As a consultant, Dominic has also advised government clients (including the UK Treasury, Met Office and Consumer Focus) and various private entities on a range of energy origination, strategy and trading issues.
+As a consultant, Dominic has also advised government clients (including the UK Treasury, Met Office and Consumer Focus) and private entities on a range of energy origination, strategy and trading issues.

-For more information please contact us on 020 3427 5955 or by email on: firstname.lastname@example.org.
+For more information or assistance with a particular query, please in the first instance contact Adam Mikula on 020 7947 5354 or by email on firstname.lastname@example.org.